Subjunctive mood: Konjunktiv I

 The present subjunctive occurs in certain expressions (e.g. Es lebe der König!
-"Long live the king!") and in indirect (reported) speech.
+'Long live the king!') and in indirect (reported) speech.
 Its use can frequently be replaced by the indicative mood.
 For example, Er sagte, er sei Arzt ('He said he was a physician') is a neutral representation of what was said and makes no claim as to whether the speaker thinks the reported statement is true or not.

 The past subjunctive can often be used to express the same sentiments: Er sagte, er wäre Arzt.
 Or, for example, instead of the formal, written Er sagte, er habe keine Zeit 'He said he had no time' with present subjunctive habe, one can use past subjunctive hätte: Er sagte, er hätte keine Zeit.

-However, in speech the past subjunctive is common without any implication that the speaker doubts the speech he is reporting.
-As common is use of the indicative Er sagte, er ist Arzt and Er sagte, er hat keine Zeit.
+However, in speech, the past subjunctive is common without any implication of doubt by the speaker.
+Use of the indicative Er sagte, er ist Arzt and Er sagte, er hat keine Zeit is also common.
 This is often changed in written reports to the forms using present subjunctive.

-The present subjunctive is regular for all verbs except the verb sein ("to be").
+The present subjunctive is regular for all verbs except the verb sein ('to be').
 It is formed by adding -e, -est, -e, -en, -et, -en to the stem of the infinitive.
 The verb sein has the stem sei- for the present subjunctive declension, but it has no ending for the first and third person singular.
-While the use of present subjunctive for reported speech is formal and common in newspaper articles, its use in colloquial speech is in continual decline.
+While the use of present subjunctive for reported speech is formal and common in newspaper articles, its use in colloquial speech is in decline.

 It is possible to express the subjunctive in various tenses, including the perfect (er sei da gewesen 'he has [apparently] been there') and the future (er werde da sein 'he will be there').
-For the preterite, which forms the Konjunktiv II with a somewhat other meaning, indirect speech has to switch to the perfect tense, so that: Er sagte: "Ich war da." becomes Er sagte, er sei da gewesen.
+For the preterite, which forms the Konjunktiv II with a somewhat different meaning, indirect speech must switch to the perfect tense, so that: Er sagte: "Ich war da." becomes Er sagte, er sei da gewesen.